*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Of course, kids love a mind-boggling maze to run in.
 But it’s romantic for couples, too.
 Lovers, you can stroll through hand-in-hand with your honey, lose yourself between the hedges, and in each others’ eyes.
 Awww…..

 The objective of the labyrinth?
-Arrive to the dead center.
+Arrive at the dead center.
 When you do, you’ll find a statue of Eros, the god of LOVE.

 After that, you can climb the steps to another pavilion that overlooks the labyrinth.
 Then, with your honey, poke fun at people getting lost below.